zhuowei/worthdoingbadly.com/about.md

 permalink: /about/
 ---

-This is a blog where I create - and document - something new with code every week.
+This is a blog where I create - and document - new projects with code.

 While reading [Burgis' blog](https://www.stephanieburgis.com/2018/01/new-year-new-re-discoveries/), I came across this quote: